 8. Center text justification.
 No hyphenation.

-9. All illustrations (charts, drawings, diagrams, pictures, etc.) are to be captioned as Picture or Table and numbered in the manuscript.
-All illustrations should be placed directly in the manuscript.
-See Example of Manuscript Layout for more details.
+9. All illustrations (charts, drawings, diagrams, pictures, etc.) should be named as Picture or Table and enumerated in the manuscript.
+All illustrations should be placed directly in the manuscript but not as a separate file.
+See the Example of Manuscript Layout for more details.

-14. Format of the manuscript: (see Example of Manuscript Layout for more details):
+14. Your manuscript should have the following format (see The Example of Manuscript Layout for more details):

-- Your first and last name: bold, italicized, right margin justification.
-If your manuscript has two and more authors, please see Example of Manuscript Layout.
+- Your initials with a space and last name bold, italicized, right margin justification.
+If your manuscript has two and more authors, please see The example of Manuscript Layout.

-- The manuscript title: in capital letters bold, centered.
+- The manuscript title in capital letters bold, center justification.

 - The information about the grant that supported your research should be given below the manuscript title, center justification, italicized.

-- An abstract of the manuscript (100–120 words) should summarize the key points of the paper.
-State the purpose of your research, its important findings and conclusions.
+- An abstract of the manuscript (minimum 120 words) should summarize the key points of the paper.
+State the subject of your research, its purposes, methods, and important findings and conclusions.

 - Key words in bold (5–6 in alphabetical order) separated by commas and a full stop at the end of the line, indented.